 To quote one Prokhor Zakharov, “There are two kinds of ludological progress: the methodical experimentation and categorization which gradually extend the boundaries of gameplay, and the revolutionary leap of genius which redefines and transcends those boundaries.
-Acknowledging our debt to the former, we yearn, nonetheless, for the latter.”
+Acknowledging our debt (milwaukee attorneys) to the former, we yearn, nonetheless, for the latter.”

 Of course, the good Academician was actually talking about scientific progress, not 4X games.
 Still, the yearning for the next revolutionary, transcendent leap applies to all areas of human endeavor.
 Fortunately, we space sim enthusiasts can stop yearning, because Distant Worlds is one of those leaps.